 Speaking at the Munich Security Conference, Russian PM Dmitry Medvedev called on his Western counterparts “not to threaten a ground operation” in Syria, stressing that Moscow is doing its utmost to pave the way for lasting peace in the war-torn country.

 Russia and other leading world powers have brought Damascus and a number of rebel groups to negotiations and leveraged them into agreeing to a ceasefire.
 The agreement, however, remains shaky, as neither side trusts the other, and the unity of the rebel delegation remains questionable.
 The terrorist groups IS and Al Nusra Front are not part of the talks.

-Russian PM warns US, Saudis against starting ‘permanent war’ with ground intervention in Syria
+Russian PM warns the US, Saudis against starting ‘permanent war’ with ground intervention in Syria